-You've found the home of American Timekeeper, specialists in antique pocket watch restoration.
+You've found the home of American Timekeeper, the best place for vintage pocket watch repair and restoration.

 Get the best performance from your heirloom timepiece by making sure that every component of it is completely correct.
 We'll have it running just like it did the day it left the factory.